barawn/tuff_tester/README.md

 if you apply power to +BIASV, there will be DC voltage at the input connector!
 The Coilcraft chokes can handle multiple amps of current, and have practically zero resistance (0.0151 ohms).

+**Note** : using the 'wire bundle cable' shipped with the MINITUFFv2, the colors are yellow = clock, orange = data, green = ground.

 ## TUFF Tester Command Line

 Push the RST button on the MSP-EXP430F5529.
 On the serial port, you should see: